What is the Magnus Expansion?: Introduction

 The relations between the product $\pl$ and the Lie bracket on $\mathfrak{h}$ giving rise to the last identity are

-and define the notion of post-Lie algebra.
+They define the notion of post-Lie algebra.
 Note that if the Lie algebra $\mathfrak{h}$ is trivial, then the product $\pl$ reduces to a pre-Lie product.
-For more details, we refer the reader to the next section.
+For more details, we refer the reader to Section \ref{sec: crossed to post-Lie}.
 See also \cite{CEFMK} for a brief review.

-In line with Agrachev's and Gamkrelidze's identification of the pre-Lie nature of the classical Magnus expansion, the post-Lie Magnus expansion permits to express solutions of matrix-valued finite difference initial value problems as a proper matrix exponential \cite{KM14}.
+In line with Agrachev's and Gamkrelidze's identification of the pre-Lie nature of the classical Magnus expansion, the post-Lie Magnus expansion, see Formula \eqref{eq:postLieMagIntro} below, as well as \eqref{eq:postLieMagorder3} and \eqref{eq:preLieMag in hbar}, permits to express solutions of matrix-valued finite difference initial value problems as a proper matrix exponential \cite{KM14}.
 The underlying summation by parts calculus is described in terms of noncommutative quasi-shuffle (or tridendriform) algebra.
-See \cite{CEFMK,EFPatras2021b} for more details, including links to stochastic as well as geometric integration theory.
-The precise description of the Magnus expansion to the framework of post-Lie algebras is more involved and was given in \cite{EFLMMK,EFLM,MQS}.
-For comparison, we expand the post-Lie Magnus expansion up to order three in a parameter $h$
+See \cite{CEFMK,CEFO,EFPatras2021b} for more details, including links to stochastic as well as geometric integration theory.
+However, a detailed description of the Magnus expansion within the framework of post-Lie algebras is more complex and was provided in \cite{AEFM22,EFLMMK,EFLM,MQS,MQ-Crossed}.
+As an initial comparison, we present the post-Lie Magnus expansion up to the third order in the parameter~$h$.

-indicating how a trivial Lie algebra $\mathfrak{h}$ leads to the pre-Lie Magnus expansion \eqref{eq:preLieMag1}.
+indicating how a trivial Lie algebra $\mathfrak{h}$ ($[-,-]_{\mathfrak{h}}=0$) leads to the pre-Lie Magnus expansion \eqref{preLieMagnusseries}.